cepthomas/SbotUtils/README.md

 Built for ST4 on Windows and Linux.

-- Display absolute text position in status bar.
+- Display absolute text position in status bar next to row/col.
 - One click view splitter that works like VS, Word, etc.
 - Execute current file (html, py, etc).
 - Open terminal in current dir.